sosuisen/git-documentdb/docs-api/git-documentdb.gitdocumentdb.updatefatdoc.md

 ## Remarks

-- Throws DocumentNotFoundError if the data does not exist.
+- Throws DocumentNotFoundError if a specified data does not exist.
 It might be better to use put() instead of update().

 - The saved file path is `${GitDocumentDB#workingDir}/${name}.json` .

-- If name is undefined, it is automatically generated.
+- If a name parameter is undefined, it is automatically generated.

 - \_id property of a JsonDoc is automatically set or overwritten by name parameter whose .json extension is omitted.